fmillion-mnsu/cs406-f25/SYLLABUS.md

 * Week 3: Wireless Systems
 * Week 4: Software-Defined Networking
 * Week 5-8: Network-based Automation and Management (MDM, Analytics)

+### Objectives

+When you complete this course, you will be able to:

+* understand and apply basic networking terminology, concepts and techniques
+* understand wireless networking systems - both local and wide-area - and explain the components of such systems and their functions
+* understand and apply software-defined networking concepts, automation scripting, and continuous integration tasks to optimize software development and deployment
+* apply knowledge of networking and production deployment systems to improve the design of your applications for easier deployment and scalability

 ## Prerequisites